Data Plane

 Then we transfer the data from sourceUrl to destinationUrl.

-The getBaseUrl is an utility function that extracts the baseUrl from the DataAddress.
+The getBaseUrl is a utility function that extracts the baseUrl from the DataAddress.

 2.1.2 PULL